East Bay Community Law Center

 Founded by Boalt Hall students in 1988, the East Bay Community Law Center (EBCLC) is Berkeley’s community-based teaching clinic.
 EBCLC provides high-quality training and supervision to law students and first-rate legal services to low-income clients in Alameda County.
 Seventeen lawyers and more than 100 law students under their supervision provide free legal services to over 5,000 clients annually.
 EBCLC also engages in ground-up policy work through various strategies that include litigation, legislative advocacy and technical support for community education and organizing.

-EBCLC’s nine clinical placements include (more details here):
+In five broad program areas, EBCLC offers nine clinical placements (more details here):

 1. Clean Slate Clinic (Criminal/Litigation)

 4. Housing Law Clinic (Litigation)

 5. Immigration Law Clinic (Administrative/Litigation)

 6. Neighborhood Justice Clinic (Litigation/Brief Services)

 Why should I participate in EBCLC?